Nimrod: Islamic narrative

 The Quran states, "Have you not considered him who had an argument with Abraham about his Lord, because God had given him the kingdom (i.e. he was prideful)?"
 Abraham says, "My Lord is He Who gives life and causes death."
 The king answers, "I give life and cause death".
 At this point some commentaries add new narratives like Nimrod bringing forth two men, who were sentenced to death previously.
 He orders the execution of one while freeing the other one.
 Then Abraham says, "Indeed, God brings up the sun from the east, so bring it up from the west."
 This causes the king to exile him, and he leaves for the Levant.

 Although Nimrod's name is not specifically stated in the Quran, Islamic scholars hold that the "king" mentioned was him.
-Two other sections of the Quran narrate Abraham's dialogues with Nimrod and his people, specifically around the verses of Sura al-Anbiya 21:68 and Sura al-Ankabut 29:34, where Abraham was thrown in the fire but emerged unharmed through God's mercy.
 Other traditional stories also exist around Nimrod, which have resulted in him being referenced as a tyrant in Muslim cultures.

 According to Mujahid ibn Jabr, "Four people gained control over the Earth, east and west, two believers and two disbelievers.
 The two believers were Solomon (Sulayman in Islamic texts) and Dhul Qarnayn, and the two disbelievers were Nebuchadnezzar II and Nimrod.
 No one but they gained power over it."